The AON-M2 requires a network connection:

 Once you have input the machine name, tap the Save button at the bottom of the screen.

-You will see the Machine URL on the Network tab update to reflect the url.
+The Machine URL is shown on the Network tab update to reflect the URL.
 You may visit the machine control interface from a computer connected to the same network.

-Mobius provides a simple client based authorization scheme to require clients (i.e., browsers on a workstation) to be explicitly authorized access.
-When you visit your machine’s control page for the first time, you will be prompted to input a client name.
+A simple client-based authorization scheme can be configured that requires clients (i.e., browsers on a workstation) to be explicitly authorized to access the machine user interface.
+When you visit the control page of your machine for the first time, you are prompted to input a client name.
 This should be the name of either the user or workstation attempting to connect.
 Once this request has been submitted, you must navigate to the Settings -> Clients tab on the machine touchscreen and tap on the Authorize button next to the appropriate client name.

 While the client authorization scheme used is cryptographically secure, it does not replace physical and network security for your machine.
 If you are working in a large enterprise with many employees who should not have access to the machine, it is advisable to use a dedicated network or subnet, and install the machine in a secure location.

 If you wish to disable authorization, go to the Settings -> Network tab, and toggle the switch for Device Authorization.
-This will allow any workstation on the same local area network to access the machine user interface.
+This allows any workstation on the same local area network to access the machine user interface.